canax/router/REVISION.md

 * Mark RouterInjectable as obsolete and implement it as extending Router.
 * Review the test suite.
 * Add route length (max, min) as a feature like type.
+* Add (MV)C as route and dispatch to controller, with before and after methods.
+* Add forward to enable forwarding to another route handler, like MVC triads.
+* (Use regexp to match route).

 v1.0.5 (2017-04-24)